Dad charged with murder in death of Midland infant - NewsBreak

 Editor’s Note: Earlier this week we spoke with the infant’s father.
 At that time, he identified the baby by name, shared photos with us, and said he wanted to talk about the events leading up to her death.

 MIDLAND, Texas (KMID/KPEJ)- The father of a baby found unresponsive last week has been arrested in connection with his daughter’s death, according to jail records.
-Byron Nathanelle Brown has been charged with Capital Murder of a person under the age of 10; his one-month-old daughter, identified as Diamond, died on May 11.San Angelo woman charged for letting girl live with a man accused of child sexual assault
+Byron Nathanelle Brown has been charged with Capital Murder of a person under the age of 10; his one-month-old daughter, identified as Diamond, died on May 11.Affidavit: Mom blames baby’s injuries on family dog

 Last week, a Midland Police Department spokesperson issued the following statement: